MORE PHOTOS TO COME!

 Microphylla red and cerise are good dense shrubs that stay less than a metre for at least 3 years.
 They could get taller but the hedgers can fix that.
 They flower an incredibly long time, most of the year.

 ‘San Carlos festival’ is an imported microphylla which has good dense foliage that is suitable for hedging and landscaping use.
 Magenta colour.
-This is the plant above in the banner.
+This is the plant above in the banner. ’ San Carlos Festival’ doesn’t like being in a pot more than a month or two so can look a bit unenthusiastic until it is planted and allowed a bigger root growth.

 ‘Margaret Arnold’ grows about 1.5m and gets a good hold on Australia so that it is difficult to remove.
 It is a cross with microphylla cyclamen in it.